wolfgangunger/cdk-codepipeline-multibranch/README.md

 create codestar connection in AWS Toolchain Account ( if you want to use code star. otherwise you have to configure your Github in the source )
 ### cdk.json
-adapt the cdk.json for your accounts, also codestar connection url adapt branch names etc
+adapt the cdk.json for your accounts, also codestar connection url adapt account numbers, vpc,  branch names etc
 ### write and add your stacks
-create your own stacks and add to infrastructure folder, add to AppDeploy, write tests
+create your own stacks and add to infrastructure folder, add to AppDeploy, write/adapt tests

 ### commit
-commit your changes to your repo before you create the pipeline the cdk.json must be checked in with the current values
+commit your changes to your repo
+before you create the pipeline the cdk.json must be checked in with the current values
 the pipeline will checkout your repo, if the cdk.json is still with xxx values, it will fail

 #### bootstrap the toolchain & stage accounts